nguyenvince/Wildfire-Air-Quality-IoT/README.md

 # Wildfire Detection System
 ## Leveraging IOT to monitor, analyse, visualize and disseminate information about Air Quality anomalies for detecting wildfires

-Project report can be found [here](https://docs.google.com/document/d/1phrDKMYYtAXYEQdH9UnePnNoacv5Urh0gi-Fay7SNWg/edit?usp=sharing).
+Project report can be found [here, on google docs](https://docs.google.com/document/d/1phrDKMYYtAXYEQdH9UnePnNoacv5Urh0gi-Fay7SNWg/edit?usp=sharing) and [here, in this repo](./report/IOT Project Report \(Wildfire Detection And Monitoring System\).pdf).
 An overview of the project architecture and technologies is detailed below.

 ### System Architecture
 ![system architecture image](./report/architecture.jpg)